g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

  * **`Viewers users`:** define the individual **users (Viewers) who have the credentials to view the WebGis service**.
 By choosing the anonymous user (**AnonymusUser**) the group will be freely accessible.
  * **`Editor user groups`:** define the **user groups (Editor2) who manage the service**.
+    Also this items will be present is present only when the user of the Admin or Editor1 type 	creates the WebGis  service

  * **`Viewer user groups`:** you define the **user groups (Viewer) which have the credentials to view the content of the service**.

 ![](images/manual/g3wsuite_administration_project_add_acl.png)